You will pay in-state/in province tuition/fees directly to your host campus.

 Find Your NSE Office

-Agriculture: Agricultural Business, Agricultural Communications, Agricultural Economics, Agricultural Education, Agricultural Molecular Genetics and Cell Biology, Agricultural Sciences, Agronomy, Animal Sciences, Crop Science/Management, Farm and Ranch Management, Horticulture, Life Sciences, Plant Pathology, Plant Science, Soil Science, Veterinary Science, Water Management
+Agriculture: Agricultural Business, Agricultural Communications, Agricultural Economics, Agricultural Education, Agricultural Molecular Genetics and Cell Biology, Agricultural Sciences, Agronomy, Animal Sciences, Crop Science/Management, Equine Science, Farm and Ranch Management, Horticulture, Life Sciences, Livestock Production, Plant and Soil Systems, Plant Pathology, Plant Science, Soil Science, Veterinary Science, Water Management

 Anthropology: American Indian Studies, Anthropology, Archaeology, Ethnic Studies